privacygmail cleanupemail security

 Best for:

-• Privacy-conscious users who understand risks
+• Privacy-conscious users who get the risks

 • Sensitive email content (legal, medical, financial, confidential)